Renzo Restaked EIGEN (EZEIGEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Renzo Restaked EIGEN Historical Price

-According to the latest data gathered on Renzo Restaked EIGEN live price page, the current price of Renzo Restaked EIGEN is 1.01USD.
-The circulating supply of Renzo Restaked EIGEN(EZEIGEN) is 2.62M EZEIGEN , giving it a market capitalization of $2.64M.
+According to the latest data gathered on Renzo Restaked EIGEN live price page, the current price of Renzo Restaked EIGEN is 0.895001USD.
+The circulating supply of Renzo Restaked EIGEN(EZEIGEN) is 2.62M EZEIGEN , giving it a market capitalization of $2.34M.

 The Renzo Restaked EIGEN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EZEIGEN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.